random-player-x/PaymentApp/README.md

 # Build a basic version of a Paytment app

+I have made a very basic payment app - In this you can create an account and access the dashboard where there would be a list of other users who have made accounts, you can send money to any user you want from the list. there is a search suggestion filter - You will get filtered users depending on the initial letters you type to search.

-I have made a very basic payment app - just for practice, I have used:
+I have used:
 ## express
 ## nodejs
 ## tailwind